 Botanical Printing

-With Myra Chang-Thompson and Carla Wackenheim
+With Myra Chang-Thompson

-With common household chemicals, learn to transfer botanical material (such as leaves, flowers and stems) into unique prints on natural fiber.Â
+With common household chemicals, learn to transfer botanical material (such as leaves, flowers and stems) into unique prints on natural cellulose fiber.Â

-Using botanical printing methods, you can create unique fabric for garments, scarves, shawls and other items.Â
+Using botanical printing methods, you can create unique fabric for garments, scarves, shawls and other items.
+Students are welcome to bring their own small items made of plant materials (think: linen, cotton, ramie) to personalize!

 You will be guided in gathering local materials that lend themselves to create great prints.